sourcebots/docs/content/kit/power-board.md

 for the Raspberry Pi and servos.

-It also holds the internal On|Off switch for the whole robot as well as the Start button which is used to start your robot code running.
+It also holds the internal On|Off switch for the whole robot as well as the Start button which is used to start your robot code.

 ## Board diagram
 ![Power Board Diagram](/img/kit/power_board_v4_diagram.png)